splitroute/wallet.splitroute.com/README.md

 *   Check balances and transaction history for any Nano account.
 *   Send and receive Nano using an authenticated wallet.
-*   Send Nano based on nominal fiat values (e.g., send $10 USD worth of Nano).
+*   Send Nano based on nominal fiat values (e.g., send $10 USD worth of Nano) (0.5% fee).
-*   Interact with and pay SplitRoute invoices directly via the API.
+*   Interact with and pay SplitRoute invoices directly via the API for free.
+*   Create new Nano wallets with generated seeds, private keys, and addresses.

 **The primary, detailed API documentation can be found here:**